-- 10.14 Outwith the schedule of ordinary meetings, a special meeting of a community council can be called in the following circumstances: - - (a) if the Chair agrees that the subject matter cannot be dealt with at the next ordinary meeting of the community council; - (b) at the request of not less than one half of the total number of community councillors; - (c) on receipt of a written request (petition), signed by at least 20 persons resident within the community council area, to convene a special meeting for a particular matter or matters; or - (d) at the request of the Head of Legal and Democratic Services. - 10.15 A special meeting shall be held within four weeks of the receipt of the request made to the community council.
+- 10.14 Outwith the schedule of ordinary meetings, a special meeting of a community council can be called in the following circumstances: - - (a) if the Chair agrees that the subject matter cannot be dealt with at the next ordinary meeting of the community council; - (b) at the request of not less than one half of the total number of community councillors; - (c) on receipt of a written request (petition), signed by at least 20 persons resident within the community council area, to convene a special meeting for a particular matter or matters; or - (d) at the discretion of an Officer of Fife Council.

+10.15 A special meeting shall be held within four weeks of the receipt of the request made to the community council.